 As a professor and as a parent, Colleen works with young people every day, and knows that young people’s insights are critical to a truly representative democracy.

 Youth movements around the world have transformed the political landscape, and today’s youth movement is poised to do the same, through the 2020 and 2024 elections and beyond.
-What is clear already is that far from being passive recipients’ of services provided by adults, young people are doers and contributors who deserve a seat at the decision-making table.
+Far from being passive recipients’ of services provided by adults, young people are doers and contributors.
+Colleen is committed to ensuring that they have a seat at the decision-making table.

 What can we do?